omawhite/portfolio/static/posts/2019-08-29-react-template-literals-and-accessibility.md

 I have only observed screen readers tripping over improperly interpolated strings on iOS devices, but, given the DOM output, I wouldn't be surprised if the experience is the same with other screen reading technologies.

 I think there are two lessons to be learned here.
 One, when in doubt, make use of the ES6 feature.
 Syntactically, I find it more pleasant than the alternative, and it helps maintain a consistent experience for your site's users.
 Secondly, its important to practice the fundamentals.
 I consider myself to be a pretty good software engineer, and the folks I work with are phenomenal, but debugging can be a challenge for everyone, regardless of skill.
 So don’t be afraid to re-acquaint yourself with the chance to constantly flex that debugging muscle.
 It will allow you to catch syntax errors in your code that an editor might miss, or simply won’t detect.
 In the process, you’ll be making a consistent and pleasant experience for ALL users.
 Those with screen readers, and those without.
-Being a sought after engineer, even at the senior level is always about mental flexing of my brain cells; learning, re-learning, fortunately, that's part of the fun - for me anyway.
+Being a sought after engineer, even at the senior level is always about mental flexing of the brain cells; learning, re-learning, practicing, fortunately, that's part of the fun - for me anyway.

 Checkout my code sandbox to experiment more: